jothiraman12/WebAppTheja/README.md

-# flask-example
+# flask-webapp

-A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.
+A minimal web app developed with [Flask] framework.

 The main purpose is to introduce how to implement the essential elements in web application with Flask, including